 Additionally, two more variables are added into the rule parameters - confidence value can be used as a measurement of reliability of the rule, and the lift value for the confidence comparison to the expected confidence of the rule.

 Moreover, all the itemsets contain only 1 item, therefore, the support value of a rule and it`s inversive rule will always be the same.
 However, the confidence variable is different within the inversive rules: On one hand, the rules with metric as antecedent, for each metric value, there are only 2 possible personality trait consequents, and in total, these two give confidence 1 as the sum.
-For example, within the neuroticism rules, antecedent `estimation low` has two possible consequents – ‘Yes neuroticism` and `No Neuroticism`:
+For example, within the neuroticism rules, antecedent `Effort estimation low` has two possible consequents – ‘Positive neuroticism` and `No Neuroticism`:

-1. Confidence (`estimation low`=>`Neuroticism Yes`) = Support (`Estimation low`∪ `Neuroticism Yes`) / Support (`Estimation low`)
+1. Confidence (`Effort estimation low`=>`Neuroticism Positive`) = Support (`Effort estimation low`∪ `Neuroticism Positive`) / Support (`Effort estimation low`)

-2. Confidence (`Estimation low`=>`Neuroticism No`) = Support (`Estimation low`∪ `Neuroticism No`) / Support (`Estimation low`)
+2. Confidence (`Effort estimation low`=>`Neuroticism negative`) = Support (`Effort estimation low`∪ `Neuroticism negative`) / Support (`Effort estimation low`)

 Naturally, the sum of these two confidence values give 1 as a result.
 Hence, the rule with more than 0.5 confidence in this case be trusted more than the other one.

 On the other hand, the rules with Personality trait as antecedent, each value of the personality trait (positive/negative) confidences give 1 in total.
-For example, within the neuroticism rule, antecedent `Neuroticism Yes` has 12 possible consequents - `Estimation` low/medium/high, Prioritization low/medium/high, status todo/inprogress/done, development time low/medium/high:
+For example, within the neuroticism rule, antecedent `Neuroticism Positive` has 12 possible consequents - `Effort estimation` low/medium/high, Prioritization low/medium/high, status todo/inprogress/done, development time low/medium/high:

-Confidence (` Yes Neuroticism` => `Estimation low`) = Support(`Yes Neuroticism` U `Estimation low`) / Support (`Yes Neuroticism)
+Confidence (` Positive Neuroticism` => `Effort estimation low`) = Support(`Positive Neuroticism` U `Effort estimation low`) / Support (`Positive Neuroticism)

-Confidence (` Yes Neuroticism` => `Estimation medium`) = Support(`Yes Neuroticism` U `Estimation medium`) / Support (`Yes Neuroticism)
+Confidence (` Positive Neuroticism` => `Effort estimation medium`) = Support(`Positive Neuroticism` U `Effort estimation medium`) / Support (`Positive Neuroticism)

-Confidence (` Yes Neuroticism` => `Estimation high`) = Support(`Yes Neuroticism` U `Estimation high`) / Support (`Yes Neuroticism)
+Confidence (` Positive Neuroticism` => `Effort estimation high`) = Support(`Positive Neuroticism` U `Effort estimation high`) / Support (`Positive Neuroticism)

 And the same way for all the 12 metric value.
 Evidently, all these 12 rules confidence values gives 1 as the sum, and therefore, the mean confidence value for each of these twelve rules is 1/12 = 0.08.

-The above mentioned logic can be used to filter more reliable rules – in the case of first example, when the antecedent is a jira metric, the reliable rule should have the confidence greater than 0.5, and in the other case, when the antecedent is personality trait, the reliable rule should have confidence greater than 0.08.
+The above mentioned logic can be used to filter more reliable rules – in the case of first example, when the antecedent is a metric, the reliable rule should have the confidence greater than 0.5, and in the other case, when the antecedent is personality trait, the reliable rule should have confidence greater than 0.08.

+The second research question aims to analyze how the Big 5 personality traits in the context of agile software development is related to previous studies.

+In a previous study, Scott et.
+Al [1] found evidence of the relationship between several software development metrics and another personality trait model, the FSLSM.
+The main approach used for discovering these relationships was association rule mining, and the main results are summarized in Table 20.